peteroupc/peteroupc.github.io/bernreq.md

 See below for a formal statement of these polynomials.

-The answer below and my [**supplemental notes**](https://peteroupc.github.io/bernsupp.html) include formulas for computing these polynomials for large classes of factory functions, but **none of them ensure a finite expected number of coin flips in general**, and it is suspected that an expected finite number of flips isn't possible for every probability of heads unless the factory function has a Hölder continuous fourth derivative.
+The [**answer to my StackExchange question**](https://math.stackexchange.com/a/3945261/721857) and my [**supplemental notes**](https://peteroupc.github.io/bernsupp.html) include formulas for computing these polynomials for large classes of factory functions, but **none of them ensure a finite expected number of coin flips in general**, and it is suspected that an expected finite number of flips isn't possible for every probability of heads unless the factory function has a Hölder continuous fourth derivative.
 (Indeed, see related results by Holtz et al. (2011) that only functions with a Hölder continuous fourth derivative can be approximated by polynomials at a rate of $O(1/n^{2+\epsilon})$ or better, for $\epsilon>0$ and for every $\lambda$ in [0, 1].)

 <a id=Formal_Statement></a>
 ### Formal Statement